Swipe

 • Never give anyone your username or password.
 Invitation Homes employees will never request that information.
 If anyone is trying to convince you otherwise, it is a rental scam.

 • Only apply for one of our homes through our website.
+Official applications for our homes will always be within our domain and include a URL beginning with invitationhomes.com.
 We do not lease our homes through Facebook, Craigslist or other classified advertising services.

 • Only look for approved Invitation Homes listings on our website and reliable 3rd party listing services, like Zillow, Trulia, Hotpads and Realtor.com.